caseydunham/angularjs-sandbox/README.md

 # angularjs-sandbox
-Demo application used in recent presentations on AngularJS XSS
+Demo application used in recent presentations on AngularJS XSS at Security BSides Boston 2016.